simonrenger/matze-csharp/readme.md

 Besides those components the library has some utilities to make working with it easier:

 - A writer class which allows to write the generated grid to any provided (if provided) stream
+- A exporter class which allows to export the generated grid to binary (see specifications below), json or yaml or toml or txt (see specifications)
 - A command line tool to run the library and test it.
 [More information at its repository](#)

 This project supports .Net Framework 4.x and was mainly developed with .netcore 2.2